newwayland/blog/content/post/the-phantom-trade-deficit/index.md

 ---
 title: "The Phantom Trade Deficit"
 date: 2025-06-23T12:29:06+01:00
-summary: "We abandonied the gold standard.
+summary: "We abandoned the gold standard.
 So why do we still treate trade as though we haven't?"

 ---